dimforge/alga/README.md

 # num-rs

-This library is intended to replace the numeric traits in libstd, once the traits have been simplified, as discussed in mozilla/rust#10387.
+After the traits in `std::num` have been simplified, this library is intended to provide a strong algebraic foundation for numeric libraries.
+Hopefully this will be then be bundled with Rust in a separate module like `extra::num` or `extra::algebra`.